What’s So Good about the Pricing Strategy of McDonald’s 🍔 India?

 The pricing strategy in Mcdonald’s India is so different from other countries.
-Can a popular American franchise like McDonald’s be successful in a country that considers its cows as deities?
+Can a popular American franchise like McDonald’s really serve burgers to a country that’s pretty much vegetarian?

 Will culture and religion be surmountable challenges for this fast-food giant or will they find their costs spiralling out of control as they build their business in a totally different market?

-Competition against the traditional street vendors
+Localisation and Competition against the traditional street vendors

 Street vendors are a serious competitor to McDonald’s in India.
 Street vendors offer hot fresh, enticing snacks which many people really enjoy and prefer.
 These street foods are popular mainly because they are available at half the price of any restaurant food, including McDonald’s.

 Take-out food, fast food, and snacks are easily available which is another factor undermining McDonald’s convenience offer.
 It doesn’t take much time to prepare street food either, so vendors present a very convenient and tasty eating option.